"Tears of joy": Uche Ogbodo ruins makeup as dad prays for her during wedding

 - Actress Uche Ogbodo held her traditional marriage recently and she has been sharing moments from the event

-- The actress' bond with her father was captured in a video in the moment of intense prayer for her new home
+- The actress' bond with her father was captured in a video which showed a moment of intense prayer for her new home

 - Ogbodo let go of her emotions as she cried, disregarding the expensive makeup on her face